Common Pregnancy aches & pains

 Round ligament pain

 Often described as a sharp, stabbing pain, felt on one or both sides of the lower belly.
 The round ligament runs from the uterus to the pubic bone and naturally during pregnancy it expands in length and diameter.
 Some women experience this pain, typically in the second trimester when the ligament grows.
 It is considered a normal part of pregnancy as it is a growing pain.
 To help relieve the pain you can apply heat to the area, rest, avoid sudden movements, avoid heavy lifting and try stretching your hip.
-Osteopathic treatment helps relieve round ligament pain by improving the hip, pelvic and lumbar spine mechanics, reducing any muscle tension, improving local lymphatic and blood flow.
+Osteopathic treatment helps relieve round ligament pain by improving the hip, pelvic and lumbar spine mechanics.

 Restless leg syndrome ‘Willis-Ekbom disease’